manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 ### Compiling MySQL 5.1.x with SphinxSE

-1.  in MySQL sources directory, create `storage/sphinx` directory in and copy all files in `mysqlse` directory from Manticore sources there.
-Example:
+1. In the MySQL sources directory, create a `storage/sphinx` directory and copy all files from the `mysqlse` directory in the Manticore sources to this new location.
+For example:
 ```bash
 $ cp -R /root/builds/sphinx-0.9.7/mysqlse /root/builds/mysql-5.1.14/storage/sphinx
 ```
-2.  in MySQL sources directory, run
+2. In the MySQL source directory, run:
 ```bash
 $ sh BUILD/autorun.sh
 ```
-3.  configure MySQL and enable Manticore engine:
+3. Configure MySQL and enable the Manticore engine:
 ```bash
 $ ./configure --with-plugins=sphinx
 ```
-4.  build and install MySQL:
+4. Build and install MySQL:
 ```bash
 $ make
 $ make install